Skip to main content

 • Elevation gain: 575 feet

 Blue Ledges extends 2.4 miles from the trailhead to the rock ledges on the northern rim of the Hudson Gorge.
 Follow the trail around the east end of Huntley Pond.
 Look for the blue DEC markers.
 At the river there is a small sandy place for wading and viewing.
 At the end of the trail are cliffs known as the Blue Ledges.
 There are many boulders at this right angle bend which put on a fine show, depending on water levels.
+Be careful if you decide to swim here, and look out for whitewater rafters!

 Fishing

-At this location the Hudson River will require an easy to moderate hike of 2.5 miles each way to reach it.
 Once at the river, the fishing is quite good and you can work your way up and down the beach areas to access eddies, flat calm waters, and rapids.
 The shore is lined and dotted with boulders that work perfectly as platforms to fish from.
 This is also a great area for fly fishing.
 The pool at the base of the ledges is quite deep, allowing you to fish the cooler waters as well.

 Fish species types: brook trout, brown trout, rainbow trout